Gotthorm/NorseMythology/Documentation/ReadMe.txt

 - Mouse input is fixed but I need to change the input to read buffers instead of single events to prevent the queued input when vsync is used.

-Asgard
 Alfheimr - Console/Scripting
+Asgard - Testing
 Svartalfheimr
+Helheimr - Input
+Jotunheimr
 Midgard - Main Application
-Jotunheimr
+Muspelheim - Graphics
+Niflheim - Messaging/Logging
+Nildavellir - Deprecated
+Valhalla - Data conversion
 Vanaheimr - Utility/Common
-Niflheim - Messaging
-Muspelheim - Graphics
-Helheimr - Input

 Decide whether Surface objects needs to be exposed outside of the Muspelheim module.
 Could just use id's and add modifier methods to the renderer interface.